ruuda/hoff/doc/design.md

 This is a draft design of a minimum viable collaboration system that integrates with GitHub and Travis CI.

+NOTE: This document is outdated.
+TODO: Update this.

 ## Surface area

 To interact with the outside world, the system will need: